-7. U. T. Austin: Recommendation to Accept Transfer of Funds to Establish the Summer Theatre Workshop Scholarships in the College of Fine Arts.--

-The Office of the Chancellor concurs with President Cunningham's recommendation to accept a \$12,500 transfer of previously reported gifts from current restricted funds to establish the Summer Theatre Workshop Scholarships in the Department of Drama, College of Fine Arts, at U. T. Austin.
+7. U. T. Austin: Establishment of the Summer Theatre Workshop Scholarships in the College of Fine Arts.--The Land and Investment Committee recommended and the Board accepted a \$12,500 transfer of previously reported gifts from current restricted funds and established the Summer Theatre Workshop Scholarships in the Department of Drama, College of Fine Arts, at The University of Texas at Austin.